firedrakeproject/firedrake/python/firedrake_docs/source/boundary_conditions.rst

    a) ``F`` is assembled using unmodified indirection maps taking no
       account of the boundary conditions.
-This results in an assembled residual which is correct on the non-boundary condition nodes but contains spurious values in the non-boundary condition entries.
+This results in an assembled residual which is correct on the non-boundary condition nodes but contains spurious values in the boundary condition entries.

    b) The entries of ``F`` corresponding to boundary condition nodes
       are set to zero.